ZenWave360/spring-modulith-events-spring-cloud-stream/README.md

 ```

 ### Annotation-Based Routing
-Leverage the `@Externalized` annotation to define routing dynamically:
+Leverage the `@Externalized` annotation to define the target binding name and routing key:

 ```java
 @Externalized("customer-created::#{#this.getLastname()}")